BhadBinary/intern_decks-/README.md

 # intern_decks-
-this stores all the decks i worked on during my intern period
+This stores all the decks i worked on during my intern period at Maple Capitals from May 2025 to July 2025.